korosoangela2-lang/owner/README.md

 ## copyright
 @2026.All rights should be preserved.
 # FEATURES
-use of copy right
+.use of copy right
-use of html, README.md ,Java script ,use of css
+.use of html, README.md ,Java script ,use of css